sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 tables and relations between them.
 We saw it in action in the [initDb function][0623] back in the sample project.

-#### create table, alter table, drop table
+#### Create table, alter table, drop table

 We talk SQL, we talk tables.

 A table is the foundational structure used to model our data.
 It holds columns, each column represents a characteristic of the data we want stored.